 - communicate safely with travelers and only reveal their email address when they choose to;

 - have a persistent record of the conversation, payments and other events that have occurred;

 - manage their conversations, bookings and payments via mobile app; and

-- reduce manual and repetitive work for responding to enquiries, sending information about properties and managing bookings and payment.
+- reduce manual and repetitive work for responding to inquiries, sending information about properties and managing bookings and payment.

-We recognise that many of our customers rely heavily on email to manage their interactions with travellers.
+We recognize that many of our customers rely heavily on email to manage their interactions with travelers.
 We also know that a system like this will represent a significant change for many owners and managers.

 But it is precisely because your email account is so critical to your business that it must be protected.

-And if you have ideas, you can give us your feedback directly or via the feedback links on all of our sites.
+And if you have ideas, you can give us your feedback directly by emailing us at firstname.lastname@example.org or via the feedback links on all of our sites.
 While we don’t respond to every email we get, we do READ every one.

 And please sign up for the Secure Communication group on Community from HomeAway to join the discussion – we’ll post updates there as we go forward.